AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How much does it cost to add a 16-year-old to my GEICO car insurance?

-It costs an average of $1,857 to add a 16-year-old to your GEICO car insurance.
+It costs an average of $1,076 to add a 16-year-old to your GEICO car insurance.
+GEICO typically offers some of the most affordable policies for teen drivers and their parents.
 However, you can get discounts if your teen takes driver training programs, such as a defensive driving course, or has a B average, dean’s list recognition, or similar academic honors.
 While the driver training discount will vary, the good student discount can be up to 15 percent for a young driver with good grades.

-Can my son drive my car if he’s not insured?
+Can my child drive my car if they’re not insured?

-Your son can drive your car if he’s not insured under your policy’s permissive use clause.
-However, if he drives your car regularly, you should add him to your insurance policy as a secondary driver.
+Your child can drive your car if they’re not insured under your policy’s permissive use clause.
+However, if they drive your car regularly, you should add them to your insurance policy as a secondary driver.
 Otherwise, your insurance company could cancel your policy for misrepresentation.

-Your daughter can drive your car as long as she meets your state’s graduated driver licensing laws.
-If she only drives occasionally, a permissive use clause would allow your daughter to drive your car and get insurance coverage.
-If her driving is more regular, you must add your daughter as a secondary driver on your policy for coverage.
+Your child can drive your car as long as they meet your state’s graduated driver licensing laws.
+If they only drive occasionally, a permissive use clause would allow them to drive your car and get insurance coverage.
+If your child’s driving is more regular, you must add them as a secondary driver on your policy for coverage.

 Can you teach your child to drive?